-Would you like to develop your creative skills using fabric?
+Description of the Learning: Would you like to develop your creative skills using fabric?
 Do you see yourself as a future fashion designer or interior designer?
-Then maybe this subject will interest you.
-The Year 9 Textiles course is very diverse and provides scope for you to learn and appreciate textiles and explore ways to upcycle various textiles items.
-Students in this class may gain experience in hand stitching, applique, beading, sequins, patchwork, machining, textiles crafts, fabric design and decoration.

-Students will have the opportunity to choose from a variety of projects including cushions, soft toys, tote bags or draw string bags.
+The Year 9 Textiles course is very diverse and provides scope for you to learn and appreciate textiles and explore ways to upcycle various textile items.
+Students in this class may gain experience in hand stitching, applique, beading, sequins, patchwork, machining, textile crafts, fabric design and decoration.
+They will have the opportunity to choose from a variety of projects including cushions, soft toys, tote bags or draw string bags.
 They will use the design process to create designs and make various clothing items, going even as far as making craft or decoration items from their own particular culture.
 They will use sewing machines, embroidery machines and overlockers to make various project items and learn various embellishment techniques for decoration purposes on different objects.